Constraints on Loryons in a Two Higgs Doublet Model: HEFT Criterion

 The delta functions combine into a single delta function $\delta_{jm,jm}$.
 But since the expression above is independent of the index $m$, for each $j$, we can take the sum $\sum_m=2j+1=V$.
 Hence, the above result simplifies to

 which is the result obtained in \Eq{eq:efflagscl} to the zero-derivative order.

 Coming back to the 2HDM case, we know that the SMEFT description is only useful for predictions of low energy observables if it converges about the electroweak vacuum.
 This is controlled by the term inside the logarithm.
-Expressing the argument inside the logarithm as $M^2+U$, the condition then becomes $\frac{\langle U\rangle}{M^2}<1\implies \frac{\langle U\rangle}{M^2+\langle U\rangle}<\frac{1}{2}$, which is in our case
+Expressing the argument inside the logarithm as $M^2+U_j$, the condition then becomes $\frac{\langle U_j\rangle}{M^2}<1\implies \frac{\langle U_j\rangle}{M^2+\langle U_j\rangle}<\frac{1}{2}$ for all the representations $j$, which is in our case

 Therefore, we define the HEFT criterion to be

 Note that we choose this definition even if the loryon is lighter than the Higgs in which case the above non analyticity condition for the effective lagrangian is invalid.